lsst-dm/scipi_docs_prototype/templates/writing-task-topics.rst

 =================

 This should be written in detailed form and can refer to prior written documentation as long as it is accessible by all potential code users.
-Mathematical notation can be used here and written in Latex through the :rst:directive:`math directive <sphinx:math>` of reST, for details on this see `the reStructuredText Style Guide <https://developer.lsst.io/docs/rst_styleguide.html#rst-math>`_ .
+Mathematical notation can be used here and written in LaTeX through the :rst:directive:`math directive <sphinx:math>` of reST, for details on this see `the reStructuredText Style Guide <https://developer.lsst.io/docs/rst_styleguide.html#rst-math>`_ .

 Here is an example of the syntax for inserting an equation (from IsrTask):